awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 # Working with Amazon Elasticsearch Service Index Snapshots<a name="es-managedomains-snapshots"></a>

-Snapshots are backups of a cluster's data and state\.
+Snapshots are backups of a cluster's indices and state\.
 State includes cluster settings, node information, index settings, and shard allocation\.

-Snapshots provide a convenient way to migrate data across Amazon Elasticsearch Service domains and recover from failure\.
+Snapshots provide a convenient way to migrate data between Amazon Elasticsearch Service domains and recover from failure\.
 The service supports restoring from snapshots taken on both Amazon ES domains and self\-managed Elasticsearch clusters\.
++ For domains running Elasticsearch 5\.3 and later, Amazon ES takes hourly automated snapshots and retains up to 336 of them for 14 days\.

-Amazon ES takes daily automated snapshots of the primary index shards in a domain, as described in [Configuring Automatic Snapshots](es-createupdatedomains.md#es-createdomain-configure-snapshots)\.
-The service stores up to 14 of these snapshots for no more than 30 days in a preconfigured Amazon S3 bucket at no additional charge to you\.
-You can use these snapshots to restore the domain\.
++ For domains running Elasticsearch 5\.1 and earlier, Amazon ES takes daily automated snapshots \(during the hour you specify\) and retains up to 14 of them for 30 days\.

+In both cases, the service stores the snapshots in a preconfigured Amazon S3 bucket at no additional charge\.
+You can use these automated snapshots to restore domains\.

-If the cluster enters red status and you don't correct the problem, you start to lose automated snapshots after 16 days\.
+If the cluster enters red status and you don't correct the problem within two weeks, you can permanently lose your cluster's data\.
 For troubleshooting steps, see [Red Cluster Status](aes-handling-errors.md#aes-handling-errors-red-cluster-status)\.

-You cannot use automated snapshots to migrate to new domains\.
+You can't use automated snapshots to migrate to new domains\.
 Automated snapshots are read\-only from within a given domain\.
 For migrations, you must use manual snapshots stored in your own repository \(an S3 bucket\)\.
 Standard S3 charges apply to manual snapshots\.

 **Tip**
 Many users find tools like Curator convenient for index and snapshot management\.
 Use [pip](https://pip.pypa.io/en/stable/installing/) to install Curator: